How to Get Out of Debt on a Low Income

 Choose Your Debt Amount

-Home » Credit Card Debt Relief » Debt Relief for Low Income Americans
+Home » Credit Card Debt Relief » How to Get Out of Debt on a Low Income

-Carrying debt can be challenging for anyone, but it’s especially daunting for low-income families who worry how they will pay monthly bills like rent and utilities, let alone pay off accumulated credit card debt.
+For low-income families who worry how they will pay monthly bills like rent and utilities, let alone manage overweight credit cards, carrying any amount of debt can be especially daunting.

 What Is Considered Low-Income?

-The term “low income” is a technical one when it comes to federal government debt relief programs available to consumers.
-The programs use a formula to define low-income households, as opposed to “poverty-level households.”
+“Low income” is a technical term when it comes to federal government debt relief programs available to consumers.
+Those programs use a formula to define low-income households, as opposed to “poverty-level households.”

 While some relief programs use low income as their criteria for aid, many use the poverty level numbers, which are lower.
 These programs include Head Start and SNAP – the Supplemental Nutrition Assistance Program (formerly food stamps).